 To be eligible for this strategic tax break, a state or local government must have issued you a Mortgage Credit Certificate.
 Typically, this certificate is issued at the time you originate the mortgage.
 The certificate tells you how much interest you can claim as a credit.
 If you also claim a mortgage interest deduction when you file your taxes, you must reduce the credit by that amount — no double-dipping is allowed.

 You can also deduct what you pay in points to obtain the mortgage loan in the first place.
 Mortgage points are prepaid interest that can help a borrower qualify for a lower interest rate over the life of the loan.
 And, they can qualify for a tax deduction as well.

-"Most homeowners overlook the deduction of points they pay to secure a mortgage loan," said Yvette Best, controller and senior tax accountant at the Fayetteville, Ga.-based tax preparation company Best Services Unlimited.
-"Buying points to lower the interest rate on your mortgage loan is one of the best tax breaks available right now.
-The return on investment is twofold because you get to deduct the cost of the points and the amount on interest paid in the same year as the home purchase."
+“Most homeowners overlook the deduction of points they pay to secure a mortgage loan,” said Yvette Best, controller and senior tax accountant at Best Services Unlimited, a tax preparation company based in Fayetteville, Ga.
+“Buying points to lower the interest rate on your mortgage loan is one of the best tax breaks available right now.
+The return on investment is twofold because you get to deduct the cost of the points and the amount on interest paid in the same year as the home purchase.”